^

 Taking on the role of the General Contractor for your home or property can be very gratifying.
 Knowing the requirements in advance, as well as building a solid plan will help ensure things run smoothly, on time and as close to budget as predicted.

 If you aren’t sure if this is the best investment of your time, it is always recommended that you inquire with a few Licensed General Contractors in your area to discuss what taking on this role for your project would cost.
-If you would like to chat with a Superior Cabinets Designer, feel free to book your free design consultation appointment in one of our showrooms located in Saskatoon, Regina, Edmonton, and Calgary.
+If you would like to chat with a Superior Cabinets Designer, feel free to book your free design consultation appointment in one of our showrooms located in Saskatoon, Regina, Winnipeg, Edmonton, and Calgary.

 Close